AviatrixSystems/Docs/HowTos/transit_firenet_workflow_azure.rst

 .. note::
     By default, Aviatrix Transit Firenet uses 5 tuple hashing algorithm but that can be changed to 2 or 3 tuple as per requirement.
 Please check transit `firenet FAQs <https://docs.aviatrix.com/HowTos/transit_firenet_faq.html#azure>`_ for more details.

-7a.1 Launch and Attach
+2a.1 Launch and Attach
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Go to Aviatrix Controller's console and navigate to **Firewall Network -> Setup -> Step 7a** and provide all the required input as shown in a table and click **"Launch"** button.
+Go to Aviatrix Controller's console and navigate to **Firewall Network -> Setup -> Firewall -> Step 2a** and provide all the required input as shown in a table and click **"Launch"** button.

 .. important::
     Vendor's firewall may take some time after launch to be available.